nih-cfde/cfde-deriva/README.md

 developer's responsibility to decide when this short-cut is valid, and to start over with a clean build when circumstances require it.

+#### Release reconfiguration

+A release that is already built can be updated with display hints or other non-data configuration changes, without rebuilding the tabular data content.

+`python -m 'cfde_deriva.release' reconfigure <release_id>`

+Command-like arguments:

+- release_id is a `CFDE`.`release`.`id` key from the registry

 #### Release publishing

 After a release has been built and inspected by QA users, a quick task